 Phytoplankton biomass will be monitored chiefly using in-situ chlorophyll sensors and discrete grab samples measuring chlorophyll-a and community composition.
-In addition, under funding provided by the Delta Science Program and the Delta RMP, the USGS Biogeochemistry group is testing the use of insitu FluoroProbe instruments (bbe Moldaenke GmbH) to monitor the overall composition of phytoplankton communities in real-time at Decker, Confluence, Jersey Point, Middle River.
-The EMP is also piloting the use of this instrument during their monthly water quality cruises.
+In addition, under funding provided by the Delta Science Program and the Delta RMP, the USGS Biogeochemistry group is testing the use of in-situ FluoroProbe instruments (bbe Moldaenke GmbH) to monitor the overall composition of phytoplankton communities in real-time at Decker, Confluence, Jersey Point, and Middle River.
+The IEP Environmental Monitoring Program is also piloting the use of this instrument during their monthly water quality cruises.

 Over 30 continuous water quality probes equipped with YSI's Total Algae sensors capable of reporting chlorophyll fluorescence have been deployed in the Delta and Suisun Marsh.
-These stations are maintained by DWR and USGS and data from them are made available in real-time online via the

-California Data Exchange Center (CDEC) or the National Water Information System (NWIS).
+These stations are maintained by DWR and USGS and data from them are made available in real-time online via the California Data Exchange Center (CDEC) or the National Water Information System (NWIS).
 Periodic grab (approximately monthly) samples are collected at these stations and analyzed for chlorophyll-a, pheophytin and phytoplankton community composition at analytical laboratories.
-Other programs collect discrete grab samples for analysis of chlorophyll-a, pheophytin-a, with a subset also analyze samples for phytoplankton community composition - counts and biovolume by species - using microscopy.
+Other programs collect discrete grab samples for analysis of chlorophyll-a, pheophytin-a, with a subset also analyzing samples for phytoplankton community composition - counts and biovolume by species - using microscopy.
 These programs include the EMP, the Delta RMP, the Fish Restoration Program, DWR's Municipal Water Quality Program, the Reclamation Directed Outflow Project, USGS, and other special studies.
-A subset of these programs also analyze samples for phytoplankton community composition - counts and biovolume by species - using microscopy.

-The Delta Science Program is also funding a study of picoplankton distribution in the Delta at 26 discrete sampling locations throughout the Delta.
+The Delta Science Program is also funding a study of picoplankton distribution in the Delta at 26 discrete sampling locations.
 This study began in Fall 2020 and is a collaboration between USGS, EMP, and BSA Environmental, Inc. and will continue into the winter of 2022.

-The USGS high-speed mapping program described above also collects data on chlorophyll and other phytoplankton pigments during their high-speed mapping surveys described above.
+The USGS high-speed mapping program described above also collects data on chlorophyll and other phytoplankton pigments during their high-speed mapping surveys.

-Zooplankton
+11. Zooplankton

-Zooplankton will be monitored primarily using existing IEP surveys, including the Seasonal Fish Assemblage Surveys, CDFW 20mm Survey, STN and FMWT (described below), as well as the EMP and Reclamation Directed Outflow Project (DOP) (Figure 6).
+Zooplankton will be monitored primarily using four existing IEP surveys, including the CDFW 20mm Survey, STN and FMWT (described above), as well as the EMP and Reclamation's Directed Outflow Project (DOP) (Figure 6).

-Zooplankton sampling by STN and FMWT are described below.
-EMP conducts water quality, phytoplankton, and zooplankton sampling on a monthly basis throughout the upper estuary at 17 stations.
-At each station, they collect a 10-minute stepped oblique trawl using the same zooplankton sled used by FMWT.
+Zooplankton sampling by STN and FMWT are described in the previous section.
+EMP conducts water quality, phytoplankton, and zooplankton sampling monthly throughout the upper estuary at 17 stations.
+At each station, they collect a 10-minute stepped oblique trawl using the same zooplankton sled used by FMWT (see above).
 Additionally, they collect microzooplankton using a vertically-integrated pump sample (https://wildlife.ca.gov/Conservation/Delta/Zooplankton-Study).
 Two of these stations are not fixed, but instead follow the salinity field and sample where the bottom specific conductance reaches 2000 uS/cm and 6000 uS/cm, respectively.